 In fact, “The Power of Cloud,” an IBM Institute of Business Value, found in a survey that 16 percent of organizations are using cloud tech to innovate and come up with something new.
 Cloud technology has undoubtedly become a major part of the IT industry today and more and more companies are embracing it.

 Yes, there are concerns about security, lack of support and possible downtime.
 But these concerns get overshadowed by efficiency and reduced costs.
-Here are some of the most innovative companies in the market that are giving a new edge to cloud computing services and creating their own niche.
+Here are some of the most innovative companies in the market that are giving a new edge to cloud computing services and creating their own niche (you can read our cloud computing statistics piece for more up-to-date information).

 1. Cisco CloudCenter